uit-no-old/incoming/doc/overview.md

 ![Upload sequence step 6][fig-seq6]

 **6)** your web app backend tells the Incoming!! server that it is finished retrieving the file.
 This can be done in two ways.
 Either your web app backend simply responds to Incoming!!'s request with "done".
-However, your web app backend can also answer "wait" if processing the file takes some time, and then call Incoming!!'s HTTP `POST /backend/finish_upload` function later to tell Incoming!! that the upload is done.
+Your web app backend can also answer "wait" if processing the file takes some time, and then call Incoming!!'s HTTP `POST /backend/finish_upload` function later to tell Incoming!! that the upload is done.

 ![Upload sequence step 7][fig-seq7]